ybjiaang/ACTIR/README.md

 Models and tensors will be saved in `./saved_model` and one can run `run_adaptive.sh` to run adaptive tests.
 You can run it with different random seed

 ## Hyper-Parameter
 See `hyper_param_tuning.py` for details on running hyper parameter search.
+Feel free to run your own hyperparameter search.

 ## Others
 Set `--nb_workers=0` if you see this warning `Warning: Cannot set number of intraop threads after parallel work has started or after set_num_threads call when using native parallel backend`